fruzsinaagocs/fruzsinaagocs.github.io/events.md

 ## Upcoming

-### 11 November 2020

-I'll be giving a non-technical talk about my research at the Institute of Astronomy [Wednesday open evening](https://www.public.ast.cam.ac.uk) over zoom!
+### 8 January 2021

+CAM-LMU workshop: I have a second talk opportunity where I'll introduce pyoscode, my numerical solver for oscillatory ODEs.

 Past
 ----

+### 7 January 2021

+CAM-LMU workshop: I gave a talk about my theoretical work on quantum initial conditions for inflation.

+### 11 November 2020

+I gave a non-technical talk about my research at the Institute of Astronomy [Wednesday open evening](https://www.public.ast.cam.ac.uk) over zoom!
+The video is available on YouTube [here](https://www.youtube.com/watch?v=Nt1kaS4tpFk).

+### 11 November 2020

+I presented at the numerical analysis seminar at the Center of Computational Mathematics, Flatiron Institute.

+### 14 July 2020

+Cosmology seminar at the Beecroft Institute, University of Oxford, where I talked about the robustness of quantum initial conditions of inflation.

 ### 9&10 July 2020
 [Scipy 2020 (virtual) conference](https://www.scipy2020.scipy.org)